Joint Artistic Director

 As an actress, Claire has performed in landmark Singapore productions and in international arts festivals (Edinburgh Fringe; Telstra Adelaide Arts Festival; Theater der Welt).
 She most recently performed in Checkpoint Theatre’s 2017 production of Recalling Mother at the OzAsia Festival 2017.

-Faith Ng is the Executive (Engagement & Development) and Associate Artist with Checkpoint Theatre.
+Faith Ng is the Associate Artistic Director of Checkpoint Theatre.

 Faith has also taught playwriting at the National University of Singapore and was the writer-in-residence for the Singapore Creative Writing Residency 2014.
 She gives talks and workshops on playwriting in schools and as part of arts programmes and festivals.
 Her play Normal continues to be read in schools under the NAC-AEP programme.

-Izz Sumono is the Executive (Production) at Checkpoint Theatre.
+Izz Sumono is the Senior Production Executive at Checkpoint Theatre.

 She started out in the industry as a dresser, which later sparked her passion in the performing arts doing production and backstage work.
 She has worked on various stage productions and major events.
 A graduate of Victorian College of the Arts (Stage Management), Izz enjoys engaging in productions of different art forms and being part of the collaborative creative process.

-Lum E-Sean is the Executive (Marketing & Communications) at Checkpoint Theatre.
+Lum E-Sean is the Marketing and Communications Senior Executive at Checkpoint Theatre.